e-Manual TopContentsHelpGlossary

 If you select [WebDAV] as the server protocol in [Host Name], the HTTP protocol is used if you specify 'HTTP://' as the scheme at the start of the host name.
 The SSL + HTTP (HTTPS) protocol is used if you specify 'HTTPS://' as the scheme at the start of the host name.

 Specifying 'HTTPS://' as the scheme enables SSL communications between the server and the machine.
 You can confirm whether the SSL server certificate is valid when sending with WebDAV by setting [Confirm SSL Certificate for WebDAV TX] to 'On'.
-You can only use UPN (User Principal Name) if you are sending to a computer belonging to a domain operated with Active Directory.

 When sending to a file server on the Internet using WebDAV, proxy server settings may be required, depending on the environment of the destination.
 (See "Settings Common to TCP/IPv4 and TCP/IPv6.")